 The economic worth of a sports celebrity’s image is the basis of any commercialization activities connected with such image.
 The higher the value of the sports celebrity image, the higher the revenue associated with the particular image.

-Attaching a monetary value to the Sports Celebrity image is not an easy task and it requires expert skill in evaluating intangibles and knowledge of the Sports Industry and the factors attributable to the development of a sports person into a sports celebrity.
+Attaching a monetary value to the Sports Celebrity image is not an easy task and it requires expert skill in evaluating intangibles along with knowledge of the Sports Industry and the factors attributable to the development of a sports person into a sports celebrity.

-Image Rights Policies and Procedures for Sports Clubs and Sports Organizations
+Image Rights/NIL Policies and Procedures for Sports Clubs and Sports Organizations

-It is becoming increasingly more important, from a tax point of view, to justify image rights structures and arrangements before the relevant tax authorities of a number of countries.
+It is becoming increasingly more important, from a tax point of view, to justify image rights arrangements before the relevant tax authorities of a number of countries.

-In view of the prevailing tax climate, it is highly recommended that sports clubs should establish internal policies which will dictate the framework within which the exploitation of their players’ image rights will be conducted, particularly to avoid any tax problems.
-These internal policies should be standardized to provide a common set of principles applied to all players, as well as provide guidance on the minimum documentation required to be kept for each player with whom the club has an image rights exploitation agreement in place.
+In view of the prevailing tax climate, it is highly recommended that sports clubs establish internal policies which will dictate the framework within which the use of their players’ image rights/NIL will be conducted.
+These internal policies need to be standardized to provide a common set of principles applied to all players, as well as provide guidance on the minimum documentation required to be kept for each player with whom the club has an image rights/NIL use agreement in place.

-There is a lot of confusion surrounding sports image rights as well as a lot of misinformation going around, on what constitutes tax compliant structures and arrangements.
+There is a lot of confusion surrounding sports image rights/NIL as well as a lot of misinformation going around, on what constitutes tax compliant arrangements.
 Through our seminars on image rights, we aim to shed some light and provide clarity on the prevailing controversies in this area.

-Our seminar topics address a variety of relevant issues and their aim is to educate and provide concrete information on the subject matter to sports celebrities and professionals, sports agents, sports lawyers and tax advisors, and other interested sports executives, marketeers and stakeholders.
+Our seminar topics address a variety of relevant issues and their aim is to educate and provide concrete information on the subject matter to sports celebrities and professionals, sports agents, sports lawyers, NIL advisors, and other interested sports executives, marketeers and sports stakeholders.